 - Article 1 a) Swimmers shall compete in decent attire.
 Swimmers shall not compete with objectionable body markings.
 Jewelry is permitted unless it is objectionable, indecent, or unsafe. - b) The determination of "indecent", "objectionable", and "unsafe" shall be made by the meet referee, in consultation with the coaches, other officials, and meet committee (if one exists).
 Notwithstanding this consultation, the ultimate decision rests with the meet referee or meet committee. - c) Swimmers may wear only one swimsuit at a time during a race.
 (A swimmer with special needs may request a waiver from the state board.)
-Female swimmers may wear a traditional two piece suit, and this meets the definition of "one swimsuit".
+Swimmers may wear a traditional two piece suit, and this meets the definition of "one swimsuit".
 A "swimsuit" includes shirts, shorts, undergarments, etc. A "swimsuit" does NOT include swim caps.
-Exception: Swimmers may wear a t-shirt or similar shirt along with a legal swimsuit, as long as they do not gain a competitive advantage, as determined by the meet referee. - d) Penalty for failure to comply with the above: - i.
-For the first violation by a particular swimmer in a meet: If the meet referee feels that the swimmer gained a competitive advantage, the swimmer shall be disqualified from the event.
+Exception: Swimmers may wear a t-shirt or similar shirt along with a legal swimsuit, as long as they do not gain a competitive advantage, as determined by the meet referee. - d) Penalty for failure to comply with the above: - For the first violation by a particular swimmer in a meet: If the meet referee feels that the swimmer gained a competitive advantage, the swimmer shall be disqualified from the event.
 If the meet referee feels that the swimmer did not gain a competitive advantage, the swimmer and/or coach shall be warned and not disqualified (unless unsportsmanlike conduct is displayed, in which case the swimmer is disqualified from the event and the remainder of the meet). - ii.
 For subsequent violations in the meet by a particular swimmer: the swimmer shall be disqualified.
-If unsportsmanlike conduct is displayed, the swimmer shall be disqualified from the event and from the remainder of the meet.
+If unsportsmanlike conduct is displayed, the swimmer shall be disqualified from the event and from the remainder of the meet - e) During a race, it is highly recommended that swimmers not wear a swim cap or swim suit of any team other than the one they are representing in the meet.